PE1PWR/SWR_ESP32_ads1115_ILI9341/README.md

 As soon as the SWR rises above 1: 3, a relay will ensure that the linear is turned off.
 It is then only possible to unlock the protection when the SWR drops below 1: 3 again.
 A red LED will signal that the security has come in and that the SWR is not good

+Release V14 is a small adjustment to make the display not start earlier when the background is finished with all settings.
+This takes about 3 seconds.